 Board of Directors Status: Open

 We are looking for talented and committed individuals to volunteer on our Board of Directors.
 We depend on diversified expertise for effective oversight.
-We welcome a diverse range of knowledge, experience, and skills.
-Preference will be given to individuals with expertise in Non-Profit Law, Business Law and/or Privacy Law, but we encourage all interested persons to apply.
+We are currently looking for individuals with expertise in Fundraising, Public Relations, or Human Resources, but we encourage all interested persons to apply.
 A good understanding of social issues impacting downtown Vancouver would be an asset as well.

 This is a governance board focused on a demonstrated commitment to the WECHCPC’s mission.
 Duties include attending monthly board meetings, Annual Strategic Planning Sessions and General Meeting, and committee meetings as necessary.
 Board members may occasional be required to support community events.
 Board members are advocates for WECHCPC and contribute to our fundraising efforts at a level meaningful to them.